cobalthq/cobalt-product-public-docs/jobdesc.md

 Typical security documentation is dense.
 If you can create content for complex topics at a Flesch-Kincaid grade level 10 (or below!), we want to talk to you.
 If you enjoy making an impact, we as the Cobalt Product team want to hear from you.

-We're looking for the second person on the Product Documentation team, who would back up and work with Mike (link to Linkedin).
+We're looking for the second person on the Product Documentation team, who would back up and work with [Mike](https://www.linkedin.com/in/mijang/).

 ## What You Would Do